The Concept

 The JouRney SOUTH

-This study became the starting point for our performance, as we asked the question: what was the migration story of an individual nightingale and what human musics would a songbird have heard making this journey at different eras in human history.
-It also enables us to pose the question as to what songs about birds and birdsong exist in the human cultures over which she flies on her epic journey south.
+This study then became the starting point for imagining our performance, as we asked the question: what was the migration story of an individual nightingale and what human musics would a songbird have heard making this journey at different eras in human history?
+It also enabled us to pose the question as to what songs about birds and birdsong exist in the human cultures over which she flies on her epic journey south.

 Why ‘The Whispering dome’?